-Before the After the Offering
+Before the Offering After the Offering

-Name of Beneficial Owner Number of Shares Percentage of Outstanding Common Stock Number of Shares Being Offered Number of Shares Percentage of Outstanding Common Stock
+Number of Percentage of Outstanding Common Number of Shares Being Number of Percentage of Outstanding Common

+Name of Beneficial Owner Shares Stock Offered Shares Stock

-Atkins Holdings LLC(1) 8,843,174 12.53% 8,843,174
+Atkins Holdings LLC (1) 8,843,174 12.53% 8,843,174

 Conyers Park Sponsor LLC(2) 9,962,500 14.12% 9,962,500

-Clayton C. Daley Jr.(3) 35,000 35,000
+Clayton C. Daley Jr. (3) 35,000 35,000

-Nomi P. Ghez(3) 50,000 50,000 -
+Nomi P. Ghez (3) 50,000 50,000

-James E. Healey(3) 30,000 30,000
+James E. Healey (3) 30,000 30,000

-Robert G. Montgomery(3) 25,000 25,000
+Robert G. Montgomery (3) 25,000 25,000

-Less than 1 percent.
+^{} Less than 1 percent.

 - (1) Prior to the Business Combination, Atkins Holdings LLC controlled NCP-ATK Holdings, Inc., our predecessor and subsidiary.
 Atkins Holdings LLC is a party to an Investor Rights Agreement with the Company which provides for certain nomination rights.
-See "Certain Relationships and Related Party Transactions-The Investor Rights Agreements-Atkins Holdings LLC." - (2) Convers Park Sponsor LLC is controlled by a board of five managers.
+See "Certain Relationships and Related Party Transactions - The Investor Rights Agreements - Atkins Holdings LLC." - (2) Conyers Park Sponsor LLC is controlled by a board of five managers.
 Three of the members of the board of managers, Messrs.
-Kilts, West and Ratzan, currently serve as directors of the Company and as former executive officers of our subsidiary, Convers Park Acquisition Corp.
-Convers Park Sponsor LLC is a party to an Investor Rights Agreement with the Company which provides for certain nomination rights.
-See "Certain Relationships and Related Party Transactions-The Investor Rights Agreements-Convers Park Sponsor."

-(3) Currently serves as a director of the Company.
+Kilts, West and Ratzan, currently serve as directors of the Company and as former executive officers of our subsidiary, Conyers Park Acquisition Corp.
+Conyers Park Sponsor LLC is a party to an Investor Rights Agreement with the Company which provides for certain nomination rights.
+See "Certain Relationships and Related Party Transactions The Investor Rights Agreements Conyers Park Sponsor." - (3) Currently serves as a director of the Company.